FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

    for any spectroscopy program.
 The user needs to decide which combination of lamps will provide suitable calibration for their program.
-   PypeIt performs an unclipped mean combine of specified arc frames into a single calibration file.
-As of v1.13.0, the default DeVeny parameters allow for combination of frames taken with individual lamps (separate Hg- and Ar-only frames), as well as multilamp frames.
-If you plan to combine single-lamp arc frames, see :ref:`wavecalib` for needed parameter modifications.
+   PypeIt performs an unclipped mean combine of specified arc frames into a single ``Arc`` calibration file.
+As of ``v1.13.0``, the default DeVeny parameters allow for combination of frames taken with individual lamps (*e.g.*, separate Hg- and Ar-only frames), as well as multilamp frames.
+If you plan to combine single-lamp arc frames, see :ref:`deveny_wavecalib` for needed parameter modifications.

    The selected slit width also plays into how well PypeIt matches the calibration spectrum with the corresponding line lists.
-While it is sometimes possible to attempt calibration on arc frames taken with a wide slit opening (:math:`\gtrsim 2\arcsec`), for best results use arc spectra taken with an optimal slit width (§\ `[set1] <#set1>`__) to ensure matching by the automated algorithms.
+While it is sometimes possible to attempt calibration on arc frames taken with a wide slit opening (>2"), for best results use arc spectra taken with an optimal slit width (*i.e.*, projected slit width on the detector of 2.5 - 3.0 pixels) to ensure matching by the automated algorithms.

-   Additionally, because of the spectral-direction flexure of the DeVeny camera (Appendix `2 <#sec:deal_flexure>`__), **do not attempt** to combine comparison arc frames from different telescope positions.
+   Additionally, because of the spectral-direction flexure of the DeVeny camera, **do not attempt** to combine comparison arc frames from different telescope positions.
 The shift in line positions between positions will create a hot-mess calibration frame and the wavelength calibration will fail.
-PypeIt’s flexure-correction algorithm (see §\ `1.6.1 <#sec:pype_flex>`__) uses night-sky lines to adjust the wavelength calibration for individual science frames, so the use of *in situ* arcs may not be necessary.
-It is, however, possible to correlate individual science frames with individual arc images, and this is discussed under Advanced Usage (§\ `1.6.2 <#pype:groups>`__) – if you go this route, we suggest you also compare it with the single-pointing arcs and PypeIt’s flexure correction and let LDT staff know how well they do.
+PypeIt's flexure-correction algorithm (see :ref:`deveny_flexure`) uses night-sky lines to adjust the wavelength calibration for individual science frames, so the use of *in situ* arcs may not be necessary.
+It is, however, possible to correlate individual science frames with individual arc images, and this is discussed under Advanced Usage (:ref:`deveny_groups`) -- if you go this route, we suggest you also compare it with the single-pointing arcs and PypeIt's flexure correction and let LDT staff know how well they do.

-   As of v1.41.1, complete wavelength templates using the Hg, Cd, and Ar lamps are available for the 150g/mm (DV1), 300g/mm (DV2, DV3), 500g/mm (DV5), 600g/mm (DV6, DV7), and 1200g/mm (DV9) gratings.
+   As of ``v1.14.1``, complete wavelength templates using the Hg, Cd, and Ar lamps are available for the 150g/mm (DV1), 300g/mm (DV2, DV3), 500g/mm (DV5), 600g/mm (DV6, DV7), and 1200g/mm (DV9) gratings.
-   PypeIt will automatically match calibration spectra from these gratings against the appropriate template using its method.
-For the other two gratings (DV4 and DV8), PypeIt attempts to identify the lines in the spectrum *ex nihilo* using its method.
+   PypeIt will automatically match calibration spectra from these gratings against the appropriate template using its ``full_template`` method.
+For the other two gratings (DV4 and DV8), PypeIt attempts to identify the lines in the spectrum *ex nihilo* using its ``holy-grail`` method.

--  All 9 in-service gratings have been tested with PypeIt and appropriate grating-specific parameters have been included in the v1.15.0 release.
+-  All 9 in-service gratings have been tested with PypeIt and appropriate grating-specific parameters have been included in the ``v1.15.0`` release.
    If you have issues with the pipeline crashing or incorrect reduction of your data, please contact LDT staff for troubleshooting.

 -  *To ensure your calibrations will work with PypeIt*, test the pipeline on a preexisting data set whose calibration frames were